Vladislav Anisovich

-Vladislav Leopoldovich Anisovich (Владислав Леопольдович Анисович) (June 7, 1908 in Lugansk – August 30, 1969 in Alupka) was a Russian and Soviet painter and art educator, who lived and worked in Leningrad, a member of the Leningrad Union of Soviet Artists, professor of the Repin Institute of Arts, regarded as one of representatives of the Leningrad School of Painting.
+Vladislav Leopoldovich Anisovich (Владислав Леопольдович Анисович) (7 June 1908 in Lugansk – 30 August 1969 in Alupka) was a Russian and Soviet painter and art educator, who lived and worked in Leningrad, a member of the Leningrad Union of Soviet Artists, professor of the Repin Institute of Arts, regarded as one of representatives of the Leningrad School of Painting.
 Mostly known for his portrait paintings.

 Biography

-Vladislav Leopoldovich Anisovich was born June 7, 1908 in industrial city of Lugansk, in the Yekaterinoslav Governorate of the Russian Empire (present-day Ukraine).
+Vladislav Leopoldovich Anisovich was born on 7 June 1908 in the industrial city of Lugansk, in the Yekaterinoslav Governorate of the Russian Empire (present-day Ukraine).
 In 1927-1928 He studied at the Kharkov Art Institute, then came to Moscow to continue his education in VKHUTEIN.
 After the closure of VKHUTEIN, Anisovich transferred to the Institute of Proletarian Fine Arts (formerly the Academy of Arts)in Leningrad, where he studied under Rudolf Frentz and Alexander Savinov.
 In 1931 he graduated from the Institute as an artist of monumental painting.

 After graduation Anisovich continued his postgraduate studies at the Institute and received a degree in art history for his historic picture named «The Workers' Uprising in Germany» (The State Russian Museum).
 In 1935 he began to participate in art exhibitions.
 He painted portraits, genre and historical composition and landscapes.
 In 1932 he was one of the founders of the Leningrad Union of Soviet Artists.
 From 1933 to 1969 he taught at the Repin Institute of Arts.

-Vladislav Leopoldovich Anisovich died on August 30, 1969 at sixty-two.
+Vladislav Leopoldovich Anisovich died on 30 August 1969 at the age of 61.
 His paintings are held in The State Russian Museum, and in galleries, museums and private collections in Russia, Ukraine, Japan, Germany, France, and other countries.